ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 {NOTE: }

+* The **OLAP ETL TASK** creates an ETL process from a RavenDB database to an S3 bucket, a type of storage available in AWS.

+* The data is stored in the _Parquet_ format, a compact text format analogous to CSV or JSON.

-* ETL to Amazon S3 bucket* in Parquet format, useful for OLAP
+* This storage setup is useful for OLAP.

+* In this page:

 {NOTE/}